Visions of Jesus and Mary: 20th-century visionaries

 The Holy See has, at times, reversed its position on some visions.
 In 1931 Faustina Kowalska reported visions of a conversation with Jesus when she was a Polish nun.
 This resulted in the Chaplet of Divine Mercy as a prayer and later an institution which was condemned by the Holy See in 1958.
 However, further investigation resulted in her beatification in 1993 and canonization in 2000.
-Her conversations with Jesus are recorded in her diary, published as "Divine Mercy in My Soul" - passages from which are at times quoted by the Vatican.
+Her conversations with Jesus are recorded in her diary, published as "Divine Mercy in My Soul" – passages from which are at times quoted by the Vatican.
 Divine Mercy Sunday is now officially celebrated as the first Sunday after Easter.

 On the first Friday in Lent 1936, Maria Pierina De Micheli, a nun born near Milan in Italy, reported a vision in which Jesus told her: “I will that My Face, which reflects the intimate pains of My Spirit, the suffering and the love of My Heart, be more honored.
 He who meditates upon Me, consoles Me”.
 Further visions reportedly urged her to make a medal with the Holy Face.
 In 1958, Pope Pius XII confirmed the Feast of the Holy Face of Jesus as Shrove Tuesday (the Tuesday before Ash Wednesday) for all Roman Catholics.
-Maria Pierina De Micheli was beatified by Benedict XVI in 2009.
+Maria Pierina De Micheli was beatified by Pope Benedict XVI in 2009.